 With an internal hernia your organ protrudes through a hole in a muscle or membrane into another internal section of the body – a scan of your body will be necessary to identify such a hernia.
 Such hernias include: hiatus hernia and diaphragmatic hernia.

-1. Hernia of the abdomen / Hernia of the groin or hernia of the stomach
+Hernia of the abdomen, groin or stomach

-The most common type of hernia injury compensation claims are from a hernia which develops in your groin or stomach.
-If such a hernia develops it is generally due to a weakness or opening in the muscles of the abdomen.
+The most common type of hernia injury are from a hernia which develops in your groin or stomach.
+If such a hernia develops – it is generally due to a weakness or opening in the muscles of the abdomen.

 Some examples of hernias which affect the groin or stomach include: inguinal hernias, femoral hernias, umbilical hernias, direct hernias and indirect hernias.

-2. Hernia of the spine and spinal discs
+Hernia of the spine and spinal discs

 If one of your spinal discs in your lower spine develops a hernia this can cause pressure on the sciatic nerve and lead to sciatica.

-Sciatica can of course be caused in a number of other ways, which causes pressure on the sciatic nerve.
+Remember – sciatica can of course be caused in a number of other ways, which causes pressure on the sciatic nerve.

 You could also develop a hernia in your lumbar spine, which does not involve your spinal discs and therefore does not lead to sciatica.
-Three such hernias include: Bleichner’s hernia, Grynfeltt’s Hernia and Petit’s Hernia.
+Three such hernias include: Bleichner’s hernia, Grynfeltt’s hernia and Petit’s hernia.

-Hernias due To Medical / Clinical Negligence
+Hernias due To medical / clinical negligence

 Medical intervention can cause incisions in the body which can lead to weaknesses in your muscles, diaphragms and membranes.
 A hernia which can be caused from medical incisions include: